Skip to navigation Skip to content

 • previous study assessment is complex, or

-• customer studied part-time in their current course and assessment is required for the remaining allowable time for their current course.
-This is only required if the responses in the claim show that the customer will not complete the course in the normal allowable time period
+• customer studied part-time in their current course and an assessment is required of the remaining allowable time for their current course.
+This is only required if the customer will not complete the course in the normal allowable time

-When calculating the amount of time spent studying (including any non-compulsory study periods) at the same tertiary level as the current course:
+For assessing the amount of time spent studying at the same tertiary level as the current course:

 • Students are considered to have undertaken 100% of the study load for a semester or year if they studied at least 75% (or 66% if concession was granted) of the normal amount of full-time study